thedom85/TagHighlighter/README.md

 #JS TagHighlighter

 Kill your css layout bugs faster.
-Placing an Highlighter on every element html can help you figure out the page structure and errors. :D
+Placing an Highlighter on every element html can help you figure out the page structure and errors.

 #Local Development